influxdata/docs-v2/content/v2.0/write-data/best-practices/optimize-writes.md

 v2.0/tags: [best practices, write]
 ---

-Optimize performance and system overhead when writing data to InfluxDB using some simple tips.
+Use these tips to optimize performance and system overhead when writing data to InfluxDB.

 _[Telegraf](/v2.0/write-data/use-telegraf/), [InfluxDB scrapers](/v2.0/write-data/scrape-data/),
 and many [InfluxDB client libraries](/v2.0/reference/client-libraries/) employ these optimizations by default._